shff/ASPNetCore-GenericController/README.md

 # GenericController

-Provides a way to use a generic controller parametrizable with classes marked with a certain attribute.
+Provides a way to use a generic controller parametrizable with routeable models.

 ### Usage

-Just add a generic controller with one generic parameter and use the `app.useGenericController` function to wire it up.
+Just add a generic controller annotated with `[GenericController]` and call `app.UseGenericController()` in your `ConfigureServices` method to wire it up.

+Models should be annotated with the `[AutoRoute]` attribute.

 ```
 using SHF.GenericController

 public class Startup
 {
-  public void Configure(IApplicationBuilder app, IHostingEnvironment env)
+  public void ConfigureServices(IServiceCollection services)
   {
-    // your startup code

-    app.useGenericController(typeof(GenericController<>));
+      services.UseGenericController();
   }
 }

+[GenericController]
+public class MainController<TModel>
+{
+  // ...
+}

 [AutoRoute("/route")]
 public class SomeModel
 {
-}

-public class GenericController<TModel>
-{
-  // ...
 }
 ```